jamf/regatta/docs/api.md

 <a name="tables-v1-GetTablesResponse"></a>

 ### GetTablesResponse
-FollowerGetTablesResponse contains information about tables stored in the follower cluster.
+FollowerGetTablesResponse contains information about tables stored in the cluster.

 | Field | Type | Label | Description |